-The Mayan godess of Ixchel (pronounced Ishchel) was the Maya goddess of the moon, of love, of gestation, of medicine, and of the textile arts.
-The Maya represented her as a young woman, as a symbol of the waxing moon, or else as an older woman, as a symbol of the waning moon, pouring a jug of water onto the earth, or sometimes as an elderly woman weaving on a loom.
+The Mayan godess of Ixchel (pronounced Ishchel) was the goddess of the moon, of love, of gestation, of medicine, and of the textile arts.
+The Maya represented her in many ways.
+Sometimes as a young woman, as a symbol of the waxing moon, or as an older woman, as a symbol of the waning moon, pouring a jug of water onto the earth.
+Sometimes she was represented as an elderly woman weaving on a loom.

 As an ancient fertility goddess, Ixchel helped insure fertility by overturning her sacred womb jar so that the waters would flow.
 She was a goddess who refused to become a victim of oppression, and was a woman who, when faced with adversity, took charge of her life and turned it around!